briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     4. _(4)_ The driver has more than one driver's license.

-3. _(c)_ No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle in violation of [Section 341.05][CF Section 341.05].
+3. _(c)_ No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle in violation of [Section 341.05][CFCO 341.05].

 4. _(d)_ No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle if the driver does not hold a valid, current commercial